frontegg/frontegg-react/packages/react/README.md

 ## Configuration

-Wrap your application with Frontegg Provider:
+Wrap your application with `Frontegg Provider`:

 ```js
 import { FronteggProvider } from '@frontegg/react'